eartiaga/spider/README.md

 echo -n 'YOUR_DEVICE_NAME' > ${HOME}/spider/configs/spideroak_device.conf
 ```

+Note that you cannot set the preferences using environment variables, but
+you can just omit the creation of the `Preferences` file if you want to use
+the defaults (see next section for the contents of `Preferences`).

 Last but not least, you need to know which user and group to use to run the
 container.
 The chosen user needs to have at least read/traverse permission
 for the files and directories you want to back up.
 If you are using the